When we think of cybersecurity measures, we think of keeping hackers out, but how can you actively do that? That’s where Honeypots come in.

 Plus, Honeypots are not a one-time-only solution.
 Although they may require some tweaks, Honeypots work continuously to gather information.

-Risks of Honeypots
+Risks of honeypots

 As with anything, there are certain risks associated with Honeypotting.
 Although, on balance, most MSPs would argue that the benefits reaped far outweigh the potential risks.